callstack/repack/README.md

 ## Made with ❤️ at Callstack

-Haul is an open source project and will always remain free to use.
+`react-native-webpack-toolkit` is an open source project and will always remain free to use.
 If you think it's cool, please star it 🌟.
 [Callstack][callstack-readme-with-love] is a group of React and React Native geeks, contact us at [hello@callstack.com](mailto:hello@callstack.com) if you need any help with these or just want to say hi!

 <!-- badges -->
 [callstack-readme-with-love]: https://callstack.com/?utm_source=github.com&utm_medium=referral&utm_campaign=react-native-paper&utm_term=readme-with-love